 Every culture has a compelling narrative, an ideal sense and story of how things should be, an understanding that something is wrong with the picture, and a yearning for things to be made right.
 We struggle to find a cure, the solution that brings hope of redemption and restoration.
 The church planting residency is a program that aims to equip perspective church planters with the tools and understanding that seminary and bible college can not provide.
 A unique opportunity to walk with established churches and church leaders, learning, growing, teaching, sharing, participating, giving, and serving people in a community.
 From here these missional leaders will spend time in communities where a church will spring from mission.
 Sharing the hope of Christ with their communities to change their world for good … for eternity.

 A part of the Pacific Northwest Church Planting Movement, Calvary Chapel of Silverdale is leading the way in Kitsap for a church planting cohort to see autonomous missional, gospel centered, Jesus focused churches come to Kitsap County and beyond.
-Come back here as more information becomes available this year in 2019.
+If you would like to be a part of the church planting residency program, please apply here.